About

 What is a Community Foundation?

-Community foundations offer a sustainable model for philanthropy.
-They raise money – some of which is invested to build a permanent endowment, and they make grants to local causes and charities.
-Local volunteers lead the foundations’ community engagement, stewardship of funds, and management of operations.
+Community foundations embody a sustainable model for philanthropy.
+Of the money they raise, some is invested to build a permanent endowment, while the rest goes into giving agile grants to local causes and front-line organisations.
+Local volunteers take responsibility for the transparent, collective governance of each foundation, leading community engagement, stewarding funds, and managing operations.

 The community foundation model adapts to local needs and circumstances.
-While no two foundations are exactly the same, they share a number of key characteristics:
+While no two foundations are exactly the same, all share a number of key characteristics.
+They are:

 Member Update / May 9th 2023